el-web/Laravel-Vue-Chat-System-with-Friend-Request-System/readme.md

 <h2> Laravel Vue Chat System </h2>

-<p>This is a realtime chat system made with laravel vue js and pusher it's very easey to use since we all use social media all the time, and there's factory to provide fake users to help you try it ^_^ .</p>
+<p>This is a realtime chat system made with laravel vue js and pusher it's very easey to use since we all use social media all the time, and there's factory to provide fake users to help you try it( password for all factory users is: 000000 ) ^_^ .</p>

 <h3>Very Important: